wkirksnyder/hoshi/README.md

  - Create wrappers in python, Java and C# that call the native code library allowing the use of hoshi in those languages as well.

-This step is in progress.
-The most recent check-in includes a python wrapper, so everything works for both C++ and python clients.
-Writing a wrapper in python has turned out to be straightforward using the ctypes module.
-Somewhat tedious of course but pretty systematic.
-Java and C# should be similar.
+Two down, one to go.
+The most recent check-in includes wrappers for Java and python so everything works for C++, Java and python clients.
+So far these have been tedious but straightforward.
+C# should be even easier because it's fairly similar to Java.

  - Write documentation.
 There are a lot of features here and it's unusable without documentation.
 Although documentation is essential